processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 1. Connecting MPR121 sensor breakout board
 2. Using an example sketch to create visual representation of the touch sensor state
-3. Responding to touch by synthesizing simple sounds
+3. Responding to touch by synthesizing sounds
-4. Using advanced features of MPR121 sensor to add filters to the synthesizer
+4. Using advanced features of MPR121 sensor to affect pitch
-5. Using advanced features of the sound library to create music
-6. Putting everything together
+5. Putting everything together

 Let's connect the capacitive touch sensor to the Raspberry Pi!